The Master of Science (MS) in Regulatory Science program at the University of Maryland School of Pharmacy in an online, part-time program

-- Working professionals with Bachelor of Science (B.S.) degrees who now work in― or would like to work in― regulatory science at government agencies or in industry
+The online program is primarily designed for working professionals with Bachelor of Science (BS) degrees who now work in (or would like to work in) regulatory science at government agencies or in industry.

 Now, more than ever before, medical device companies, government agencies, and pharmaceutical manufacturers seek candidates with an in-depth knowledge of the ever-changing and even more complex regulatory climate in which they operate.

 For Information or Questions about the MS in Regulatory Science Program visit http://pharmacy.umaryland.edu/academics/regulatoryscience/ or e-mail: email@example.com (link sends e-mail)

 |2017-2018 Tuition and Fees|

 |Tuition for Maryland resident:||$683 per credit||($2,049 per 3 credit course)|

 |Tuition for non-resident:||$1,474 per credit||($4,422 per 3 credit course)|

 For a complete list of all the Fees, please click here https://bursar.umd.edu/t_grad1718.html

 For a complete overview of all graduate degree requirements, including credits, transfer credits, courses, research aptitude exams, oral defenses, dissertations and theses, typical timeline/program, and advisor selection, view: http://www.bioe.umd.edu/graduate/handbook